 If you don’t succeed, then get out of bed

 It happens to us all, some nights you get into bed and despite doing everything right, sleep just isn’t coming.
 I’m a big believer that if you can’t sleep then get out of bed.
 Often I’ll go in the lounge and read my book in low light until I’m feeling sleepy again.
 There is nothing worse than tossing and turning for hours – break it up and it always seems to help me reset back into sleeping!

-What tips do you have to a better night sleep?
+What tips do you have for a better night’s sleep?